 Now, let’s look at some of the players in this panorama of nature.
 Among the first to change are the red maple, whose leaves, obviously, turn bright red, and the downy serviceberry.
 In fact, some have already turned bright red along the Allegheny River.
 After that, we see the bright yellow leaves of the tulip tree and the eastern Redbud.
 Also, the sugar maple’s leaves turn gold about the third week of fall.
 This is one of our best known trees.
 Depending on location, these trees can also turn bright red.
 The oak and ash trees wrap up the show each year.
 In this area, the most common ash is the white ash.

 Sometimes, when you live in an area, you have a tendency to take its beauty for granted.
 The fact is that many people travel long distances to enjoy the leaves along the Allegheny.

 Other signs of fall are appearing, too.
 Flocks of migrating wild geese are starting to appear, and some familiar songbirds have vanished.
 The night sounds have changed, too, and, for that matter, some of the nights are now downright chilly.
 Before long, the furnaces will be coming on.

-For all its beauty, there’s one major bad thing about fall, which came in last week, and that’s that winter is just around the corner.
+For all its beauty, there’s one major bad thing about fall, which came in a couple of weeks ago, and that’s that winter is just around the corner.
 We had better enjoy the nice weather we have left.